 This Strategy builds from recent advancements in microplastic science and details an overarching research strategy to advance proposed solutions (Chapter 2A) and shape the next generation of management solutions.
-The research priorities outlined in this chapter call for coordinated, simultaneous investments across four main areas: (1) Collect data on levels of microplastic contamination across the state (Monitoring); (2) Improve understanding of critical thresholds at which aquatic life and humans are adversely impacted by various microplastic exposures (Risk); (3) Identify and prioritize future management solutions based on the predominant ways; that microplastics enter California's marine ecosystems (Sources and Pathways Prioritization); and (4) Develop and evaluate new mitigation strategies (Evaluating New Solutions).
-The philosophy and rationale behind each of these investment areas are described in greater detail below; specific recommended research investments are summarized as a list at the end of this section (see Science to Inform Future Action: Research Priorities on page 25).
+The research priorities outlined in this chapter call for coordinated, simultaneous investments across four main areas that embed the research elements outlined in Senate Bill 1263: (1) Collect data on levels of microplastic contamination across the state (Monitoring); (2) Improve understanding of critical thresholds at which aquatic life and humans are adversely impacted by various microplastic exposures (Risk Thresholds & Assessment); (3) Identify and prioritize future management solutions based on the predominant ways that microplastics enter California's marine ecosystems (Sources & Pathways Prioritization); and (4) Develop and evaluate new mitigation strategies (Evaluating New Solutions).
+The philosophy and rationale behind each of these investment areas are described in greater detail below; specific recommended research investments are summarized as a list at the end of this section (see Science to Inform Future Action: Research Priorities on page 27).